MicrosoftDocs/azure-stack-docs/AKS-Hybrid/deploy-ai-model.md

 1. The following details from your infrastructure administrator:

    - An AKS Arc cluster that's up and running.
+For more information, see [Create Kubernetes clusters using Azure CLI](aks-create-clusters-cli.md).
    - We recommend using a computer running Linux for this feature.
    - Your local **kubectl** environment configured to point to your AKS Arc cluster.
-     - Run `az aksarc get-credentials --resource-group <ResourceGroupName> --name <ClusterName>  --admin` to download the **kubeconfig** file.
+     - Run `az connectedk8s proxy` to connect to your AKS Arc cluster from your development machine.

 1. Make sure your AKS Arc cluster is enabled with GPUs.
 You can ask your infrastructure administrator to set it up for you.
 You must also identify the right VM SKUs for your AKS Arc cluster before you create the node pool.
 For instructions, see [use GPU for compute-intensive workloads](deploy-gpu-node-pool.md).
 1. Make sure that **helm** and **kubectl** are installed on your local machine.